ajawadmirza/microservices-example/README.md

+You can use `docker compose up` command to run all services.

-You can use `npm run start:dev` command in each service to start the server
+For individual App, you can use `npm run start:dev` command to start the server on your host machine.

 My employee number is 18511, so I will be running these services on following ports